sagemath/trac_to_gh/Issue 3105.md

 # Issue 3105: [with patch, needs review]  new  _latex_  and modified  __repr__  for elements of relative number fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3105

 Original creator: mabshoff